Richard Armitage (government official): Early life and military career

-Armitage is the recipient of several military decorations, including a Bronze Star with Combat V, Navy Commendation Medal with Combat V and Navy Achievement Medal with Combat V.
+Armitage was the recipient of several military decorations, including a Bronze Star with Combat V, Navy Commendation Medal with Combat V, and Navy Achievement Medal with Combat V.

 Public service career

 Armitage served as an aide to Republican Senator Bob Dole.
-During the Reagan administration, he served from 1981 to 1983 as Deputy Assistant Secretary of State for International Security Affairs for East Asia and the Pacific and became Assistant Secretary of Defense for International Security Affairs on June 9, 1983, serving in that position for the next eight and a half years.
-Armitage was nominated by President George H. W. Bush in April 1989 to serve as Secretary of the Army under Defense Secretary Dick Cheney, but the nomination was withdrawn the following month at Armitage's request, who cited a desire to spent more time with his large family.
+During the Ronald Reagan administration, he served from 1981 to 1983 as Deputy Assistant Secretary of State for International Security Affairs for East Asia and the Pacific and became Assistant Secretary of Defense for International Security Affairs on June 9, 1983, serving in that position for the next eight and a half years.
+Armitage was nominated by President George H. W. Bush in April 1989 to serve as Secretary of the Army under Defense Secretary Dick Cheney, but the nomination was withdrawn the following month at Armitage's request, who cited a desire to spend more time with his large family.

+Working with NGOs like the Families of Vietnamese Political Prisoner Association, Armitage played a role in facilitating the emigration of thousands of families of former Republic of Vietnam military and civil officials to the United States.

-During the Persian Gulf War, Bush appointed Armitage as a special emissary to King Hussein of Jordan.
+During the Gulf War, Bush appointed Armitage as a special emissary to King Hussein of Jordan.
 From March 1992 to May 1993, Armitage was posted to Europe to lead U.S. foreign aid efforts to the newly independent post-Soviet states, and held the personal rank of ambassador.

-After leaving the government, Armitage joined the private sector as director of US data aggregation firm ChoicePoint.
+After leaving the government, Armitage joined the private sector as director of U.S. data aggregation firm ChoicePoint.